Chferchko/rsschool-cv/cv.md

 ---
 ## *Dev Experience*
 Self-studying and a great beginner course of a secret Front-end Developer freelancer from youtube.
-Also have a good friend, a Back-end developer, who is kind of a mentor to me.
+Also have a good friend, a Back-end Developer, who is kind of a mentor to me.

 ---
 ## *Education*